 British Columbia – Bell, Rogers, Telus, Videotron.

-Biggest spender Rogers announced that its new 700MHz spectrum covers 99.7% of the Canadian population, with two blocks of contiguous, paired spectrum located in key rural and urban locations across Canada.
-Specifically, Rogers acquired the A and B 12MHz blocks in Southern Ontario, Eastern Ontario, Southern Quebec, Eastern Quebec, British Columbia, Alberta, Newfoundland, Nova Scotia and New Brunswick.
-Rogers also acquired 12MHz of C block spectrum in Northern Quebec, Northern Ontario, Manitoba and Saskatchewan.
-Rogers added that its cash investment of CAD3.29 billion was ‘in line with recent spectrum transactions’ in the US, where the price range for prime 700MHz spectrum in major states has been in excess of USD4.00 per MHz/population, adding that in the 2008 US 700MHz auction, the top 25 markets sold for USD4.50 per MHz/population, while by comparison Rogers has paid CAD4.32 per MHz/population for the major markets across Canada, securing two blocks of paired spectrum with licence terms that are 33% longer than comparable 700MHz concessions in the US.
+Biggest spender Rogers acquired the prime ‘A’ and ‘B’ 12MHz blocks in Southern Ontario, Eastern Ontario, Southern Quebec, Eastern Quebec, British Columbia, Alberta, Newfoundland, Nova Scotia and New Brunswick.
+Rogers also acquired 12MHz of ‘C’ block spectrum in Northern Quebec, Northern Ontario, Manitoba and Saskatchewan.
+In total, Rogers’ new 700MHz licences cover roughly 95.3% of the Canadian population, with two blocks of contiguous, paired spectrum located in key rural and urban locations, and a 700MHz presence in all provinces/territories except Yukon, Northwest Territories and Nunavut, which it said will allow it to expand its multi-band LTE coverage to 99.7% of the population.
+Rogers added that its one-off cash investment of CAD3.29 billion was ‘in line with recent spectrum transactions’ in the US, where the price range for prime 700MHz spectrum in major states has been in excess of USD4.00 per MHz/population, adding that in the 2008 US 700MHz auction, the top 25 markets sold for USD4.50 per MHz/population, while by comparison Rogers paid CAD4.32 (USD3.94 at February 2014 exchange rates) per MHz/population for 700MHz concessions in the major markets across Canada with licence terms that are 33% longer than their equivalents in the US.

 The CEO of second largest 700MHz investor Telus, Darren Entwistle, said the addition of the 700MHz spectrum will enable Telus to expand its LTE coverage into rural areas, extending its national 4G LTE footprint from the current 80% population coverage to 97% ‘well in advance of the auction’s build requirements’.
 ‘Moreover, the spectrum will enable us to further enhance our coverage in urban areas, adding much needed capacity,’ he added.